 Fashion Myths You Should Ignore Once and for All

-The word “myth” may bring up adolescent memories of silly misconceptions like a watermelon will grow in your stomach if you eat the seeds or that lightning can’t strike the same place twice.
+The word “myth” may bring to mind silly adolescent misconceptions—a watermelon growing in your stomach if you eat the seeds, perhaps, or the idea that lightning can’t strike the same place twice.
 And when it comes to the subject of fashion, we find that women still subscribe to certain myths (or rules) about how to dress that we simply think are false.

 You Shouldn't Wear Socks with Sandals

 Avoid Black and Navy Together

 Mixing Prints is a No-No